 The pronoun is a word used in place of one or more nouns.
 It may stand for a person, place, thing, or idea.

+- The Adjective.

 Modifies or describes a noun or pronoun.

-Did you lose your addres book?
+Did you lose your address book ?
+Is that a wool sweater?
+Just give me five minutes.

-Answers these questions:
+-Answers these questions: